This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Other beneficial oils to include in this blend in order to treat or prevent the common cold or flu are eucalyptus, peppermint and bergamot oils.

 3. Antibacterial and Antiviral

-Since it helps combat bacterial growth, viruses and fungi, use wintergreen around your home or on your body to remove dangerous contaminants.
-You can run some through your dishwasher or laundry machine to kill odor-causing bacteria and molds that can linger, or scrub some into your showers and toilet bowls.
+Since it helps combat bacterial growth, viruses and fungi, use wintergreen around your home or on your body to safely remove dangerous contaminants.
+You can run some through your dishwasher or laundry machine to kill odor-causing bacteria and molds that can linger.
+You also can scrub some into your showers and toilet bowls.